 Golf Courses

-There are five larger golf courses within the Region.
+There are five large golf courses within the Region.
 Golf courses can function as urban oases for wildlife.
 These spaces usually have large trees with a good diversity of woody plants.
 Golf courses can transition non-playing surfaces to more natural landscapes using native grasses and perennials.
 Working with the golf associations is essential to help promote native landscaping, and may be advantageous for creating wildlife corridors.

 The Value Of Native Areas (usga.org)